aborel0610/Inception/README.md

 When using the host network mode, the container's network stack isn't isolated from the Docker host.
 The container doesn't get its own IP address allocated, it is available via localhost:port_number, with no port publishing possible.

 ## Docker Volumes vs Bind Mounts

+Volumes and bind mounts are used for data persistence.
+That way, you can turn off your machine and your data will not be deleted.
+Bind mounts are dependent on the directory structure and OS of the host machine, while volumes are managed by Docker.
+Volume pros:
+	- easier to back up, migrate, share between containers
+	- can be managed using Docker CLI commands or Docker API
+	- work on both Linux and Windows containers
+	- high performance I/O
+Bind Mount pros:
+	- can access files from the host (volumes completely managed by Docker) Volumes can be named or anonymous.
+Anonymous volumes are given a random name